bebopluvr/github.io/index.md

 ### Enabling Users to Connect to Owncloud Servers Using IP addresses and port 8080

 ### Adding user accounts
+Follow these steps to add new users:
+1. Navigate to the User management page of your ownCloud Web UI.
+2. Enter the new user’s Login Name and their initial Password
+3. Optionally, assign Groups memberships
+4. Click *Create*.

 ## For Users
 ### Connecting to Owncloud servers using desktop clients
 ### Connecting to Owncloud servers using mobile clients